kavehtehrani/gnome-speech2text/README.md

 This script will:

 - Check system dependencies and guide you through installing any missing ones
-- Install the D-Bus service automatically
+- Install the D-Bus service automatically (from local source or PyPI)
 - Install the GNOME extension and compile schemas
 - Apply compatibility fixes for GNOME 48/Wayland automatically
 - Provide instructions for restarting GNOME Shell